The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Setup and Preliminaries

-These Lebesgue spaces are Banach spaces when they are equipped with their respective norms $\|h\|_{L_r(Q)}=\left(\int_{\Omega}|h|^r\,dQ\right)^{\frac{1}{r}}$.
-The results of this paper focus on the space $L_1(Q)$.
-Its topological dual $L_1(Q)^*$ is the vector space whose elements are the continuous linear functionals on $L_1(Q)$, plays a central role in the definition of the Gelfand-Pettis vector-valued integral.
-This weak integral is defined on a compact subset of $L_1(Q)$, which we denote by $X$ in this section.
-Suppose that $\xi$ is a positive Radon measure on the measure space $(X,\mathcal{B}(X))$, where $\mathcal{B}(X)$ is the Borel sigma-algebra of $X$. \begin{definition} Suppose that the scalar functions defined on $X$ given by $x\mapsto\Lambda(x)$ are integrable with respect to $\xi$, for every $\Lambda\in L_1(Q)^*$.
+The Gelfand-Pettis vector-valued integral in this paper's setup is defined for \emph{any} $X\subset L_1(Q)$ that is compact in the norm topology.
+Suppose that $\xi$ is a positive Radon measure on the measure space $(X,\mathcal{B}(X))$, where $\mathcal{B}(X)$ is the Borel $\sigma$-algebra of $X$. \begin{definition}[Gelfand-Pettis Integral] Suppose that the scalar functions defined on $X$ given by $x\mapsto\Lambda(x)$ are integrable with respect to $\xi$, for every $\Lambda\in L_1(Q)^*$.
 If there exists a vector $y\in X$ such that

-then we define $\int_{X}x\,d\xi(x)=y$ \end{definition} As $L_1(Q)^*$ separates points on $L_1(Q)$, there is at most one such $y$ that satisfies Definition~\ref{Def - GF integral}.
+then we define $\int_{X}x\,d\xi(x)=y$. \end{definition} As $L_1(Q)^*$ separates points on $L_1(Q)$, there is at most one such $y$ that satisfies Definition~\ref{Def - GF integral}.
 Thus, there is no uniqueness problem.
-The existence of this weak integral follows from an application of Theorem~3.27 of~\cite{Rudin-Book}, because of the compactness of $X$ in the $L_1(Q)$-norm.
-Denote by $C(X)$ the Banach space of all real continuous functions on $X$.
+The existence of $y$ follows from an application of Theorem~3.27 of~\citet{Rudin-Book}, because (a) $X$ is compact in the $L_1(Q)$-norm, and (b) $L_1(Q)$ with its norm topology is a Fr\'{e}chet space.\footnote{See Part (f) in Section~1.8 of \citet{Rudin-Book} for the definition of Fr\'{e}chet space.} Denote by $C(X)$ the Banach space of all real-valued continuous functions on $X$.
 The Riesz Representation Theorem identifies the topological dual space $C(X)^*$ with the space of all real Radon measures on $X$.
 The subset of $C(X)^*$ corresponding to positive measures serves as the space that we use to model the Radon measure $\xi$ in the definition of the Gelfand-Pettis integral.